Battle of Carei(1944)

 - The Battle of Carei took place in 1944.
 Oct 25, 1944.

-- Who won the Battle of Carei?
+- What was the outcome of the Battle of Carei?

 - The Romania were victorious against the Hungary & Germany.